daidensacha/BigaPizzaApp/docs/VARIABLES.md

 ## 7) Common gotchas

 - Mixing units (minutes vs hours) in `scheduleData`—double-check when adding fields.
-- Using the dayjs object directly in JSX—always format via `formatScheduleTime`.
+- Using the dayjs object directly in JSX—always format via `formatLocalLabel()`.
 - Forgetting to seed `scheduleData.bakingDateTime` in “create” flows—ensure the default is set once (e.g., now + 1 day).
 - Ingredient Baker% must divide by **total flour** (biga + refresh), not total dough weight.